evmcnb/quartz/content/Deep Vein Thrombosis.md

 ## Management

-- Immediate: Low molecular weight heparin
+- Immediate: Treatment dose apixaban or rivaroxaban or LMWH

+Continue anti-coagulation (1st DOAC, warfarin for those with [[Antiphospholipid syndrome]], LMWH in pregnancy) for:
+- 3 months if the DVT was provoked
-- 3 to 6 months: Direct oral anticoagulants (DOACs) or warfarin
+- 6 months if unprovoked or irreversible underlying cause

 - Compression stockings
 - Early and regular walking
 - IVC filter in recurrent cases